 Starting in 1976, slowly for thirty years, using recycled materials and a photovoltaic system Mr. Andreoli created an unprecedented masterpiece which covered the whole hill.
 When it was officially inaugurated in 2007, it instantly made it to the Guinness World Records as the world’s largest nativity scene.
 Over 8 km of electrical wiring was used.

-Every year on the 8th of December, the festivity of the Immaculate Conception, at 6 pm Mr. Andreoli lights his crèche followed by a choir concert, a live nativity scene in period costumes, a candlelight procession and a firework show.
+Every year, on the 8th of December, for the festivity of the Immaculate Conception, a concert is held, followed by a candlelight procession, and the crèche is lit, followed by a fireworks show.

 The lights will remain on until the end of January.